kyazdani42/anthill/README.md

 this is quite early stage, right now only syncing new mail is working (downloading new mail and removing obsolete mails).

+## NOTICE TEMP

+Do not use this as it is, it doesn't work properly.
+I must spend some time on it but don't have enought time lately, but i'll come back :) when it's done, it's gonna be the best imap sync tool ever, i promise !

 ## Why

 - I had issues with isync and offlineimap that couldn't be solved easily.